 Pivots — Make sure to regularly check in with yourself and your satisfaction with daily tasks.
 If you find yourself disinterested in your current role, take stock of the things you like and dislike about it, keep your eyes out for company-sponsored growth opportunities, and pursue career pivots that optimize your background, skill set, and interests.

-What would life look like as a data professional?
+What could my career look like with a data skill set?

 It is difficult to say exactly what your life would look like as a data professional, but we do have some metrics about the realities of the industry.
 Consider how these may factor into your life plan: